Mood lighting: Use and effects on humans in indoor settings

 Deliberate manipulation of ambient lighting is common in indoor or public places where a specific action is intended to be promoted.
 A common example is the use of ambient lighting in long-haul flights.
-In 2017, Qantas started Project Sunrise, a series of non-stop, ultra-long-haul flights from Australia’s east coast to London and New York that would include in-plane features aimed at minimizing jetlag and improving customer wellbeing.
+In 2017, Qantas started Project Sunrise, a series of non-stop, ultra-long-haul flights from Australia's east coast to London and New York that would include in-plane features aimed at minimizing jetlag and improving customer wellbeing.
 After a series of research flights, Qantas and the University of Sydney attempted to research the optimal spectral irradiance of light in order to promote circadian adaption, sleep, and wake.
-The trial produced a series of 12 unique lighting scenes that would be used for project Sunrise flights with the 3 main ones being: Awake, blue lighting to promote awakeness among passengers; Sunset - an immersive transition from daytime mode into dark that gradually imitates the colors of a natural sunset into a night sky including moonlight and a snow effect; and Sunrise - a gradual transition from night to day.
+The trial produced a series of 12 unique lighting scenes that would be used for project Sunrise flights with the 3 main ones being: Awake, blue lighting to dissuade tiredness among passengers; Sunset - an immersive transition from daytime mode into dark that gradually imitates the colors of a natural sunset into a night sky including moonlight and a snow effect; and Sunrise - a gradual transition from night to day.
 The lights were implemented, tested, and "adjusted for eye comfort and appearance" all with the intention of helping passengers adjust to their destination's time zone before their arrival, thus reducing or eliminating jet-lag.
-Australian Industrial designer David Coan stated that "aircraft lighting doesn’t cross the mind of most travelers but the external light cycle of night and day has more impact on our circadian rhythm and the impact of jetlag than any other factor."
+Australian Industrial designer David Coan stated that "aircraft lighting doesn’t cross the mind of most travelers, but the external light cycle of night and day has more impact on our circadian rhythm and the impact of jetlag than any other factor."
 Besides passenger wellbeing, the experiment also recorded crew and pilot energy and alertness levels in response to the changes in the ambient lighting.
 An article by Collins Aerospace states that "light is a key influence in the body’s regulation of the hormone melatonin, the release of which is directly correlated to the time of day and associated light exposure.
 Melatonin release increases during evening hours to promote sleep and decreases during daylight to encourage alertness – something that is lost when rapidly crossing multiple time zones in a jet."
 Electrical engineer Eric Johannessen also stated, “a specific blue wavelength that helps to keep us alert during the daytime is removed from the color mix during boarding.
 This simulates the low levels of light in the evening, allowing passengers to relax and fall asleep faster, even with all the lights on.
 This system then seamlessly adds the same blue wavelength light back to the color mixture prior to landing, ensuring passengers wake and arrive more rested and alert.”
 Today, most flights utilize various lighting scenes during food and drink service and rest periods.